After you have enrolled as a student at the University of Antwerp, you will receive a number of important documents.

 - The libraries and the study areas.

 Important: your student account is only active during the academic year in which you have an enrolment.
-If you don't re-enrol in a new academic year, your accoutn will deactivate and you will no langer have access to your mails.
+If you don't re-enrol in a new academic year, your account will deactivate and you will no langer have access to your mails.

 Once you have enrolled and paid your tuition fees, you will receive a student card from the registrar's office (if you enrolled using a diploma contract or credit contract).
+Please note that the student card is valid for 6 years and will not be renewed every year.
+Student cards are also only sent to addresses in the Benelux countries.
+You can find a digital student card in your SisA selfservice.

 Depending on how busy it is during the enrolment period, this could take up to five working days.
 If you have not received a student card three weeks after your payment was confirmed in the SisA selfservice module, contact the registrar's office as soon as possible!